brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   return model, dataset
 ```

-As a side not, **any model and dataset can be used** in this code.
-As an example, if you'd want to perform 10-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`:
+As a side note, **any model and dataset can be used** in this code.
+As an example, if you'd want to perform a 10-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you'd redefine the previous function as:

 ```python
 def get_model_and_dataset():